Not sure what to do about the pesky tree from next door that's encroaching on your garden? Read on to find out

 Can I cut down my neighbour’s tree?

-If you are concerned about a neighbour’s tree overhanging your property, you are legally permitted to trim the branches as long as you return them to their rightful owner (seriously).
+If you are concerned about a neighbour’s tree damaging your property, you are legally permitted to trim overhanging branches as long as you return them to their rightful owner (seriously).
 The exception is for trees with preservation orders, which you should not trim.
 In this instance, speak to the Citizens Advice Bureau.

 It’s usually a good idea to tactfully talk with your neighbour before trimming, as it could lead to a dispute.
 Disputes between neighbours can become bitter and make life very difficult for everyone involved.